Winterwolf365/git-streak/README.md

 ## Installation
 ⚠️⚠️⚠️ Make sure you [git](https://git-scm.com/download) is installed on your system, before proceeding! ⚠️⚠️⚠️

-There are official releases on the [releases page](https://github.com/Winterwolf365/git-streak/releases) for these pl atoms:
+There are official releases on the [releases page](https://github.com/Winterwolf365/git-streak/releases) for these platoms:

 - Windows Installer
 - Windows Portable